Boubou0909/Mangas-dl/README.md

     -c, --chapters                      Choose which chapters will be downloaded (see the format in the interactive mode description)

+    -n, --name                          Change the name of the final folder (where the chapter(s) will be downloaded).
+If not specified, an automatic one will be used (the one available on the main page given).
+Put the name in quotes if it has more than one word.

     --list                              Print the complete list of available chapters with the settings (path not necessary) without download them.
 Relaunch another command to download choosen ones.